yiisoft/yii2-jui/docs/guide/assets-setup.md

 }
 ```

-Then you can run composer install/update command to pick up Bootstrap assets.
+Then you can run composer install/update command to pick up JQuery UI assets.

 > Note: `fxp/composer-asset-plugin` significantly slows down the `composer update` command in comparison
   to asset-packagist.